akkartik/teliva/README.md

 ## Will it run any ncurses program?

-Hopefully.
-Ncurses is extremely portable; I don't test on all the configurations ncurses supports.
+Hopefully. ncurses is extremely portable; I don't test on all the configurations ncurses supports.
 In particular, I assume terminals with colors and UTF-8 support.